Thennamanadu: Division and population

 The Panchayath consists of 12 Karai (division) including Sethurayankudikkadu.
 The population of Thennamanadu is 4,965, including 2,337 males and 2,628 females.
 The sex ratio is 1,137 females per 1,000 males.
 The literacy rate is 65.76%.

 Occupation and culture

 The main occupation of the people is agriculture.
 Paddy, pulses, groundnut, gingelly and sugarcane are the main field crops and coconut, cashew, mango and banana are the important tree crops.
-The river Kallyanaodai is the main water resource.
+The river Kallyanaodai is the main water source.

-This village consists of people from several religions and castes such as Kallar, Adidhiravidas, Vannas, Kosavas, Valayas, Asari, Parisaris, Ambalakaras, Konars, Chettiyar, Malayalis, Muslims and Christians.
-Kallas is the higher populated people among all other castes in this village.
-A village panchayat system is there which consists of elderly wise persons from all castes to solve any issues of the village.
-The social relationship of people of various castes has been slowly getting better after the 1990s.
-But it is a very good village as it possesses good natural resources, geo locality, topography, village planning, transportation etc.

 Education

-Thennamanadu has more number of software engineering professionals, doctors, civil engineers, lawyers, teachers, IAS etc. Also has more number of sports players at state and national level players.
+Thennamanadu has software engineering professionals, doctors, civil engineers, lawyers, teachers, IAS etc. Also has sports players at state and national level players.